drawbuildplay/blog/content/blog/diy-herb-garden-planter-box.md

 * Rosemary
 * Thyme

 This year (2019), I think we will drop the Chili Plant, and maybe add Parsley instead.
 I want to do mint but that will need to be in its own container since it spreads and takes over so much.
+It is currently late March and I think the last frost of the year has passed, so that makes now a perfect time to get that herb garden prepared for spring and summer.